Go East, Young Songwriter, Go East

 One possibility is to aim intentionally for writing “old” new songs by imitating worship materials from the history of the Church.
 And one such source is the songs that come from the churches of the East.
 These songs can help a composer climb out of a rut and be inspired with ways to write songs that are both classic and new.

 One ancient Eastern method for songwriting is to place Jesus Christ’s saving work within a larger biblical story of salvation.
 And one way to make connections across the Bible is to celebrate Christ reversing the Fall in the Garden of Eden and thus restoring—even elevating—humanity.
 Ephrem, an important songwriter from Syria in the 4th century, wrote many songs with this technique, all marked by a sense of the wonder of what people can now enjoy through Jesus.
-Ephrem’s songs speak of our current salvation in Christ in relationship to Adam, Eve, and to the original paradise.
+Ephrem’s songs speak of our current salvation in Christ in relationship to Adam, Eve, and the original paradise.

-Ephrem sings this reversal by highlighting what was lost or spoiled with Adam and Eve to contrast with the excellence of what Christ now provides us and original Parents in salvation.
+Ephrem sings this reversal by highlighting what was lost or spoiled with Adam and Eve to contrast with the excellence of what Christ now provides us and our original Parents in salvation.
 For example, one of his hymns on paradise, using images drawn from Leviticus on how a leprous person might be restored after a priestly cleansing, bemoans Adam’s sinful state as a form of spiritual leprosy:

 Adam had been most pure